lakejs/lake-docs/guide/getting-started.md

 ## Downloading Lake from CDN

-Compressed files are available under the `dist` directory in the distribution.
+Bundled files are available in the `dist` folder of the distribution.
 You can download them from jsDelivr or UNPKG.

 * jsDelivr: https://www.jsdelivr.com/package/npm/lakelib
 * UNPKG: https://unpkg.com/browse/lakelib/